Young Lucretia and Other Stories

 Young Lucretia and Other Stories is a collection of thirteen short stories by Mary Eleanor Wilkins Freeman.
-The individual stories in book were originally published in leading literary magazines such as Harper's Young People and St. Nicholas Magazine between 1887 and 1892.
+The stories were originally published individually in literary magazines such as Harper's Young People and St. Nicholas Magazine between 1887 and 1892.
 They were later collected and reprinted by Harper & Brothers in 1892.
 These stories primarily feature children who learn moral lessons after misbehaving.

 Stories

 "Young Lucretia"

 Young Lucretia Raymond lives with her strict Aunts Lucretia and Maria.
-During Christmastime, Lucretia is invited by the other schoolchildren to trim the Christmas tree at the schoolhouse in preparation for the Christmas celebrations.
-When she expresses her aunt's predicted disapproval and refusal to let her participate in the trimming, the other girls insult her aunts, calling them “mean” and “stingy.”
-They also taunt Lucretia, saying she would not get anything on the Christmas tree; this scene caused Lucretia shame.
-She felt like she did not fit in with the other children and that her family was dishonored.
-In order to maintain her family honor and to fit in with the other children, Lucretia asks her aunts for presents, but they refuse her request, so Lucretia wrapped parcels for herself and left them at the schoolhouse while her aunts were out.
-During the distribution of presents at the Christmas celebration, Lucretia's name was called many times, to her aunts’ amazement and Lucretia's remorse.
-When she finally opened the packages, the aunts saw that the parcel contents were objects from their house.
-One package however, contained a rag doll made by Mrs. Emmons, one of the neighboring women.
-When Lucretia saw this doll, she cried and expressed surprise that someone had given her a gift.
-On the way home, she confessed to her aunts that she wanted the other children to think that she had things.
-The aunts confiscated her rag doll, and sent her to bed before deciding they were being too harsh.
-The next day, on Christmas Day, the aunts bought Lucretia a big wax doll, bedstead, baby carriage and bureau.
+During Christmastime, Lucretia is invited by the other schoolchildren to trim (decorate) the Christmas tree at the schoolhouse.
+When she anticipates her aunts' disapproval and refusal to let her participate in the trimming, the other girls insult her aunts, calling them “mean” and “stingy.”
+They also taunt Lucretia, saying she would not get anything on the Christmas tree.
+Lucretia comes to feel she does not fit in with the other children and that her family was dishonored.
+Lucretia asks her aunts for presents, but they refuse her request, so Lucretia wraps parcels for herself and leaves them at the schoolhouse while her aunts are out.
+During the distribution of presents at the Christmas celebration, Lucretia's name is called many times, to her aunts’ amazement and Lucretia's remorse.
+When she opens the packages, the aunts see that the parcel's contents were objects from their house.
+One package, however, contains a rag doll made by Mrs. Emmons, one of their neighbors.
+When Lucretia sees this doll, she cries and expresses surprise that someone had given her a gift.
+On the way home, she confesses to her aunts that she wanted the other children to think that she received presents.
+The aunts confiscate her rag doll, and send her to bed before deciding they were being too harsh.
+The next day, on Christmas Day, the aunts buy Lucretia a big wax doll, bedstead, baby carriage and bureau.